pwsh1996/Certification-Study/README.md

 - Win2012 : *Windows Server 2012*
 - Win2012R2 : *Windows Server 2012 R2*
 - WinThreshold : *Windows Server 2016*

+> Note: Do not store the Active Directory database, log files, or SYSVOL folder on a data volume formatted with Resilient File System (ReFS)

 `-LogPath` Specifies the fully quallified, non-UNC path to a directory where the log file for this operation is written